emmetio/emmet-docs/src/documents/abbreviations/syntax/index.html.md

 ## Notes on abbreviation formatting

-When you get familiar with Emmets’ abbreviations syntax, you may want to use some formatting to make your abbreviations more readable.
+When you get familiar with Emmet’s abbreviations syntax, you may want to use some formatting to make your abbreviations more readable.
 For example, use spaces between elements and operators, like this:

 	(header > ul.nav > li*5) + footer